Keyword: investment watchlist review template

 Turn your watchlist into a real decision queue

-Review the top five names this week and attach one entry condition and one invalidation rule to each.
+Review the top five names this week and add: one-sentence thesis, one entry trigger, one invalidation rule, and a next review date.